Singularity formation for Burgers equation with transverse viscosity: Proof of the main Theorem

-In the analysis, the functions $F_k$, $\Psi_1$, $\Theta$ and $\varphi_{j,0}$ will be extensively used.
-In particular, from \fref{eq:def Theta}, a relevant variable for the stream direction is $\tilde X$ defined by \fref{eq:deftildeX} with in particular:
+We are now ready to prove Theorems \ref{th:mainstable} and \ref{th:main}.
+Throughout the analysis, the functions $F_k$, $\Psi_1$, $\Theta$ and $\varphi_{j,0}$ will be extensively used.
+In particular, from \fref{eq:def Theta}, a relevant variable for the stream direction is $\tilde X$ defined by \fref{eq:deftildeX} with: